 - To separate words that might otherwise be misread as closely related:

 - After the bear had eaten the zookeeper cleaned its cage.
 (Do you see a problem here?)

 - After the bear had eaten, the zookeeper cleaned its cage.
 (Do you see the difference?)

-- Reading Today reaches every ILA member delivering news about the profession.
+- Literacy Today reaches every ILA member delivering news about the profession.

-- Reading Today reaches every ILA member, delivering news about the profession.
+- Literacy Today reaches every ILA member, delivering news about the profession.
 (Without the comma, the members are delivering the news.
-With the comma, RTy is delivering the news.)
+With the comma, Literacy Today is delivering the news.)

 - To avoid "squinting modifiers" and similarly ambiguous constructions: